 The knitwear industry is very complex and varied, especially when you take into account the difficulties that can be faced creating sustainable and ethical knitwear products.
 In this Masterclass, we shine a light on some of the challenges faced when producing responsible knitwear, and the various ways in which you can overcome this.

-We've structured this Masterclass first to outline the basic principles of Knitwear, including what can be defined as knitwear, and how it is made.
-We then look at a glossary of knitwear, including a range of knitwear-specific terms that will help you make sense of the various aspects of knitwear.
-The masterclass then includes a sustainable knitwear design panel discussion, then moving onto technology and knitwear, and our conversation with Hall Watts and Kirsty Emery from revolutionary fashion technology business Unmade.
+We've structured this Masterclass first to outline the basic principles of knitwear, including what can be defined as knitwear, and how it is made.
+We then look at a glossary of knitwear, including a range of knitwear-specific terms that will help you make sense of the various aspects of this sector.
+The masterclass then includes a sustainable knitwear design panel discussion, moving onto how technology and knitwear work together from our conversation with Hall Watts and Kirsty Emery of revolutionary fashion technology business Unmade.